Menu

 • Disability Accommodation: To request an accommodation for a disability, please email therapy@recamft.org.

 • CE Certificate: You must be physically present at your computer and watching and/or listening to the training while logged onto the zoom meeting for the entire presentation, and complete a post test and an evaluation to receive your CE credit certificate.
-At the conclusion of this educational event, after confirming attendance, an email with a link to the test and evaluation form will be sent to all attendees whose physical attendance during the online meeting is verified.
+Within a week after the conclusion of this educational event, once RECAMFT has processed attendance, an email with a link to the test and evaluation form will be sent to all participants whose physical presence during the online meeting is verified.
 Once you complete and submit your evaluation, you will have immediate access and be able to print or save your CE Certificate.
 This course meets the qualifications for 2.0 hrs of continuing education (CE) credit for LMFTs, LCSWs, LPCCs, and/or LEPs as required by the California Board of Behavioral Sciences.

 • Notice of Recording: Whenever possible, our CE events are recorded or filmed and may appear on our website.
 Your participation in this event by registering and attending indicates your approval for your likeness to appear in the recording, if any.